Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 You have probably heard of the Standard & Poor’s 500 (S&P 500) index.
 But do you know what it is?
 Many people believe it is a fund.
 But it is only a stock market index.
 And there are many funds available that track the performance of this index.
 There are many interesting facts about this index.
 If you have chosen to invest in this stock market index, you may want to learn more about it.

-For instance, did you know that it does not track the 500 largest companies in the United States?
+For instance, did you know it does not track the 500 largest companies in the United States?
 It tracks 500 large companies from the U.S. stock market, not necessarily the largest.
-Indeed, the index is not managed by a single formula and a computer.
-A committee of humans takes the decision of including or removing a company from the index.
+Indeed, the index is not managed by a single formula or computer.
+A committee of humans makes the decision to include or remove a company from the index.

 In this article, we will see what is inside the S&P 500 index.
 We will also see how the committee manages the index and updates it over the years.
 Finally, I will also describe how to invest in this index.